ashpursglove/Ashs_PDF_Manipulator/README.md

 - Because you deal with PDFs daily and deserve a tool that doesn’t scream at you.

-- Because you could build this yourself… but why bother its here!
+- Because you could build this yourself… but why bother, it's here!

 ## Future Features (maybe)